In Translation: A Book Club

 Born in Surrey, Sophie Hughes is a literary translator from Spanish and Italian.
 She is the translator of more than 20 novels by authors such as Fernanda Melchor, Alia Trabucco Zerán and Enrique Vila-Matas.
 Hughes has been shortlisted for the Dublin Literary Award, and the Valle Inclán Prize, and in 2021 she was awarded the Queen Sofía Translation Prize.
 Her translations have been longlisted or shortlisted for the International Booker Prize five times, most recently her translation of Vincenzo Latronico’s Perfection (shortlisted in 2025).
 Sophie Hughes lives in Trieste.

-credit Helen Guiliana
+credit Helen Guliana

 About the facilitator